top of page

 There are two types of minerals; Macrominerals like calcium, phosphorous, sodium, chlorine, magnesium, potassium, and sulfur.
 These are required in slightly higher amounts compared to microminerals like iron, copper, molybdenum, manganese, zinc, cobalt, iodine, and selenium.
 Livestock will need various amounts of these nutrients so it's important to understand their needs before administering.

 Vitamins such as A, D, and E are vital for vision, and bone health, while minerals like calcium, copper, zinc, iron, phosphorus, and magnesium are crucial for bone development, the metabolism of energy, and muscle function.
 Deficiencies or imbalances in these nutrients can lead to health issues, reduced growth rates, poor reproductive outcomes, and decreased resistance to diseases.
 It's a good idea to ensure that livestock receive a balanced supply of these vitamins and minerals in their diet.
+Keep track of your minerals and vitamins by using crop management software.

 Water